CaptainX3/CW-Playable-Subs/Readme.md

 ---
+# MOD REDESIGN IN PROGRESS
+## The mod is currently being redesigned for the South China Sea expansion.
+All files have been removed from this site until this is complete.
+Thank you for your patience.

+---
 ## WELCOME TO THE NEW PLAYABLE SUBS & MORE MOD
 * This Github repository is the official development center for the New Playable Subs & More mod for Cold Waters.
 In this repository, we have two versions of the mod - the official stable release version and the development version.